Harinadha/STM32_MPU6050lib/README.txt

 To use the library, See the includes you need for each of these files.

 Want a library for a device that isn't up on the repository?
 Request it, or fork the code and contribute!
 Better yet, send me a device on a breakout board to test the code during development.
-No guarantees on how fast I can get it done, but I'd love to make good consistent and well-documented library on STM32F103xx platform.
+No guarantees on how fast I can get it done, but I'd love to make good consistent and well-documented library for ARM STM32F103xx platform.